-Beforehand, grab as many pieces of 8.5 x 11 paper that correspond to the number of students you have.
+Beforehand, grab as many pieces of 8.5 x 11 paper that correspond to the number of learners.
 (Recycled paper is good for this.)

 On each paper, write a fun action such as hop on one (1) foot, pat your head, blink super fast, etc. It’s best not to repeat actions.

-Afterwards, crumple each paper into a ball.
-Randomly distribute a “ball” to each student.
+Afterward, crumple each paper into a ball.
+Randomly distribute a “ball” to each person.

-On the count of 3, students hurl the balls at a classmate.
+On a count of 3, students hurl the balls at a classmate.
 Then everyone must quickly grab a ball.

-One at a time, students open their balls and complete the action for all to see.
-This brain break for kids creates much silliness and laughter!
+One at a time, they open their balls and complete the action for all to see.
+This brain break for kids creates much silliness and causes great laughter!

 28. Invent a Secret Handshake.